zestia/ember-modal-dialog/README.md

 ## Notes

 - This addon intentionally does not come with any styles.
-- Does not use `dialog` yet, because `::backdrop` do not work with CSS variables, nor are they animatable.
+- Does not use native `dialog` yet, because:
+  - Can't animate `::backdrop`
+  - Can't use `::backdrop` with CSS variables
+  - Does not provide a focus trap
+  - Does not provide a scroll lock

 ## Example